-2) Can not be performed by the office photographer or an amateur due to lighting and equipment needs to accomplish a professional capture and finish.
+2) Can not be performed by an amateur due to lighting and equipment needs to accomplish a professional capture and finish.

 When one thinks of traditional portraits a Rembrandt painting is the first illustration that will pop up on your mind whether you know it or not.
 The person being photographed will usually have a shadow to half of his or her face.

 1) If this is your favourite style then its the best looking portrait.